jhudsl/tidyversecourse/docs/04-dataviz.md

 ### What Does Your Final Chart Show?

-The first step of the process told viewers what they would see in the plot.
-The second step showed them.
-The third step makes it extra clear to viewers what they should be seeing.
-You explain to viewers what they should be seeing in the plot.
-This is where you are sure to add descriptions, legends, and the source of your data.
+A plot title should first tell viewers what they would see in the plot.
+The second step is to show them with the plot.
+The third step is to make it extra clear to viewers what they should be seeing with descriptions, annotations, and legends.
+You explain to viewers what they should be seeing in the plot and the source of your data.
 Again, these are important pieces of creating a complete explanatory plot, but are not all necessary when making exploratory plots.

 #### Write precise descriptions